JuliaAI/MLJ.jl/docs/src/index.md

 calculations when retrained, in certain conditions - for example when increasing the number of trees in a random forest, or the number of epochs in a neural network.
-The machine building syntax also anticaptes a more general syntax for composing multiple models, as explained in [Learning Networks](learning_networks.md).
+The machine building syntax also anticipates a more general syntax for composing multiple models, as explained in [Learning Networks](learning_networks.md).

 There is a version of `evaluate` for machines as well as models: